Zymbit-Docs/docs/content/eth-connect/eth-connect-py.md

 ### <span class="markdown-h3 include-toc">Abstract Classes</span>

 1. Account
-    - An abstract class which outlines the basic functionality required to be considered an account
+    - An abstract class which outlines the basic functionality for an account
 2. Keyring
     - An abstract class which outlines the basic functionality required to be considered a keyring
     - If you want your keyring to work with KeyringManager, your keyring implementation must be a subclass of keyring